 DEFINING TERMS: Attachment B defines dewatering as "the process of removing excess water in an excavation or impoundment by pumping or other mechanical means."
-Maybe it is just me and my preconceived ideas, but I still would have interpreted this as groundwater, until I heard Brandon Roosenboom respond to a question asked during the Water Board's April 12, 2022 workshop on the proposed CGP.
-Brandon was asked if dewatering included the discharge of storm water which had collected in trenches, basins, and low spots on a construction site.
-He replied that dewatering does include pumping storm water from these types of impoundments.
-This was a paradigm shift for me and, I am thinking, for others too!
-Continuing to look at the terms used in this definition, it is clear what is an "excavation"; but what is meant by impoundment?
-The second paragraph in Attachment J provides the answer.
-Impoundments include ponds, puddles, low points on the active site, or other similar Whoa!
-Another accumulation points. paradigm shift!
-Puddles?
-Low points?
+Maybe it is just me and my preconceived ideas, but I still would have interpreted this as groundwater, until I heard Brandon Roosenboom of the State Water Board respond to a question asked during the Water Board's April 12, 2022 workshop on the proposed CGP.
+During the recent Storm Water Awareness Week keynote presentation, Brandon (who is the NPDES Construction Stormwater Permitting Lead Staff) was again asked if dewatering included the discharge of storm water which had collected in trenches, basins, and low spots on a construction site.
+He replied that it does include pumping storm water from these types of impoundments (click here to go to directly to his Continuing to look at the terms used in this definition, it is clear what is an "excavation"; but what is meant by impoundment?
+The second paragraph in Attachment provides the Impoundments include ponds, puddles, low points on the active site, or other similar accumulation points.
 Moving storm water out of a puddle by "pumping or other mechanical means" is dewatering?!
-That appears to be the intent of this proposed permit.
-Pumping is obvious, but what is "other mechanical means"?
-The proposed Permit makes two references to syphoning but really doesn't provide a comprehensive definition of mechanical.
-So could using a shovel or squeegee to move water from a puddle be
+Well, that appears to be the intent of the new permit.
+But before you get too worked up over this interpretation, there is another piece of the puzzle needing to be